 How to use open circuit transformer

-In this post, I explain, how to use an open circuit CT transformer (current transformer) or CT with an open secondary under certain conditions with a few examples and calculations.
+In this post, I explain how to use an open-circuit CT transformer (Current Transformer) or CT with an open secondary under certain conditions, with a few examples, concepts and calculations.

-We can use an open circuit CT transformer sometimes.
-I will explain the concept and use of an open-circuit CT transformer with an example.
-The secondary of the CT transformer can be kept open circuit sometimes.
+We can use a CT secondary open circuit transformer sometimes.
+I will explain the concept and use of an industrial transformer with an example.

-I will also explain the equivalent electrical and flux circuit of the open circuit CT transformer.
+I will also explain the equivalent electrical and flux circuit of the CT secondary open circuit condition in the CT transformer.

 However, under certain conditions, it is possible to keep it open.
-This is what I am going to explain in this post.
+This is what I will explain in this post.

 As it is a big article, the content of the post is given below